-The JURIST Digital Scholars Program aims to cultivate rising interdisciplinary talent at the crossroads of law, technology and public policy.
+The JURIST Digital Scholars Program (JDS) aims to cultivate rising interdisciplinary talent at the crossroads of law, technology and public policy.
 JURIST is piloting the program this summer as part of its ongoing commitment to connecting students for the global good and nurturing their research interests.

 Soliciting junior scholars in this initial round, we received high-quality applications from students at 16 top schools across the US.
 We invited the applicants to use JURIST’s extensive archive and Google Analytics data to formulate and test their research proposals, and encouraged them to think broadly about how the projects they proposed could benefit the public and contribute to ongoing conversations in law, technology, and policy.

-Based on the quality of those proposals, we have selected an inaugural class of 15 JURIST Digital Scholars representing a wide range of technical skills and law and policy interests.
+Based on the quality of those proposals, we selected an inaugural class of 15 JURIST Digital Scholars representing a wide range of technical skills and law and policy interests.
 This summer the JURIST Digital Scholars hail from: